 Apartments Win on Entry Price, Houses Win on Net Yield

 Comparing the two tables directly shows the trade-off Pittsburgh investors face.
-The apartment gets in at $159,884 versus $199,861 for the house, a meaningful gap in capital outlay.
+The apartment gets in at about $160,000 versus about $239,000 for the house, a gap in capital outlay.
 That matters if your budget is tight or if you want to spread equity across multiple properties.
 But on yield, the house dominates on short-term (4.4% versus the apartment's 0.4%) and ties on long-term (both at 3.5%).

 The explanation sits mostly in the HOA row.
-Apartments carry $2,527 per year in HOA fees that houses avoid entirely, and that drag is proportionally larger against the apartment's smaller rent base.
-Houses also capture more of the short-term rental premium because 3-bed units command higher nightly rates than 2-bed units, and families travelling to Pittsburgh (for sports, the medical centres, the universities) disproportionately book houses.
+Apartments carry about $2,500 per year in HOA fees that houses avoid entirely, and that drag is proportionally larger against the apartment's smaller rent base.
+Houses also capture more of the short-term rental premium because 3-bed units command higher nightly rates than 2-bed units, and families traveling to Pittsburgh (for sports, the medical centers, the universities) disproportionately book houses.
 If you are optimising for yield on a single property, the house wins; if you are optimising for capital-light scale, the apartment lets you buy sooner.

-The 3-bed house short-term rental breaks even with its own long-term rental alternative at around 19% occupancy, which is the gross floor (not a target).
+The 3-bed house short-term stays breaks even with its own long-term rental alternative at around 18% occupancy, which is the gross floor (not a target).
 The market median is 38%, giving a cushion of roughly 19 percentage points.
-That margin matters because Pittsburgh's short-term rental demand is seasonal and event-driven: Steelers and Penguins games, university move-in weekends, and medical-centre visitor stays do the heavy lifting, while February and March run quiet.
+That margin matters because Pittsburgh's short-term rental demand is seasonal and event-driven: Steelers and Penguins games, university move-in weekends, and medical-center visitor stays do the heavy lifting, while February and March run quiet.
 If your property underperforms the city average, the math degrades quickly.

 View Pittsburgh in the dashboard → Free preview · every bedroom count and property type

-These are city medians across 102 ZIP codes in Allegheny County, and individual neighborhoods diverge significantly.
-McKeesport (15132) yields 12.8% on a sale price of $74,500, while higher-end ZIPs trade sub-6%.
+These are city medians across 102 ZIP codes in Allegheny County, and individual neighborhoods differ.
+McKeesport (15132) yields 12.8% on a sale price of about $75,000, while higher-end ZIPs trade sub-6%.
 Explore rental data in the dashboard to filter by specific ZIP code, bedroom count, and property type.

 For full per-neighborhood filtering and saved scenarios, $19 24-hour access.
 Get access